maubanel/UE4-Optitrack-Live-Streaming/quick-start/README.md

 Make sure you have installed [UE4](https://epicgames.com/store/download) 4.27 & [Motiv](https://optitrack.com/support/downloads/motive.html) 2.30 with the [Unreal Engine 4 Plugin 2.27](https://www.optitrack.com/support/downloads/plugins.html).

-The downloaded plugins need to be put in the **UE_4.27 | Engine | PLugins** folder.
+The downloaded plugins need to be put in the **UE_4.27 | Engine | Plugins** folder.
 You need to unzip and copy the entire contents of the `Optitrack` folder.

 ![install unreal, motiv and plugin](images/InstalLSoftware.png)